duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/999_AMOD18_ProjectHero.md

 if __name__ == '__main__':
     wrap_solution(Solver())
 ```
-We see that I am importing myalgorithm, making an instance of MyClass defined in it, and then calling a function of this class to generate my output data, which I then feed to the set\_solution\_output\_dict method.
+We see that I am importing myalgorithm, making an instance of MyClass defined in it, accessing the input parameters from the evaluator and then calling a function of this class to generate my output data, which I then feed to the set\_solution\_output\_dict method.
 Now the evaluator code will be able to access the result of calling my code.

 The final import file in the submission\_template is hte submission.yaml file.
 This one looks like this